julispace/proton-drive-sync/README.md

 This will:

-1. Prompt for your Proton credentials (with optional 2FA)
-2. Save credentials to your macOS Keychain for future use
-3. Watch the `my_files/` directory for changes
+1. Watch the `my_files/` directory for changes
-4. Automatically sync file/directory creates, updates, and deletes to Proton Drive
+2. Automatically sync file/directory creates, updates, and deletes to Proton Drive

 Press `Ctrl+C` to stop watching.